-Our corporate vision is implemented through a multi-level, strategic approach.
+Our corporate vision and mission are implemented through a multi-level, strategic approach.
 This is based on the company’s mission statement, which defines VAUDE’s roots, values and motivation – more at "Corporate Philosophy".

 We have developed a consistently sustainable corporate strategy that is aligned with the common good; it is designed and managed by the executive level and is integrated into the day-to-day business in all areas of the company.
 Our interdisciplinary Sustainability Team coordinates all sustainability activities and measures – more at "CSR Team".

 We take a holistic approach in our work.
 Sustainability aspects are fully integrated into the corporate strategy.
 Therefore we do not have separate sustainability strategies that run parallel to our economic strategies.

 The following elements form the VAUDE corporate strategy:

 VAUDE’s executive board reviews the corporate strategy annually in a top-down and bottom-up process and continues to develop it.

 Our goals are defined with specific target figures and timeframes.
 We regularly examine the extent to which we’ve reached our sustainability goals and/or analyze possible difficulties in order to derive measures that may be necessary at short notice.
 These results form the foundation we use to continue to develop and improve.

 Sustainability goals and target figures are largely derived from the requirements and key figures of external sustainability standards such as the GRI, EMAS, FWF etc. We use these to measure and direct our sustainability goals.
 This procedure ensures the materiality of our goal setting— more at "Our Goals".

 Sustainability has many aspects and challenges, especially for companies with a global supply chain.
 The VAUDE Ecosystem defines how we systematically embed all sustainability activities and measures of our business activities at the company headquarters in Tettnang and throughout the entire product life cycle.
 The criteria for completeness and materiality underlie the defined action fields of the VAUDE Ecosystem.
 This helps us guarantee that all materiality aspects and issues regarding social and ecological responsibility at the company headquarters and in the entire supply chain are identified and addressed – more at "The VAUDE Ecosystem".